Laura Clay: Woman's Peace Party

 Clay joined the Woman's Peace Party (a forerunner of the Women's International League for Peace and Freedom), which had been founded in 1915 by Carrie Chapman Catt, Jane Addams, and others.
 Clay served as the party's chairman in Kentucky's 7th Congressional District.
 She left the party when the United States entered World War I and actively supported the war effort.

 From NAWSA's Southern Strategy to Southern States Woman Suffrage Conference

 Clay also was an advocate of states' rights.
-After Kate M. Gordon organized the Southern States Woman Suffrage Conference to lobby state legislatures for laws to enfranchise only white women, Clay advocated rejection of a federal solution for women's voting rights.
+After Kate M. Gordon organized the Southern States Woman Suffrage Conference to lobby state legislatures for laws to enfranchise white women, Clay advocated rejection of a federal solution for women's voting rights.
 In 1916 she was elected vice-president-at-large of the Southern States Woman Suffrage Conference, which opposed obtaining suffrage through an amendment to the U.S. Constitution.
-Clay opposed passage of the Nineteenth Amendment as she believed that it violated states' rights.
+Clay opposed passage of the Nineteenth Amendment as she believed that it violated states' rights (and the ability of states to restrict extended franchise only to white women).
 To see a detailed argument by Clay on this subject, read the "Debate before the Woman’s Club of Central Kentucky, October 18th, 1919.
 Won by the Negative - Miss Clay."